 We would advise that a long-distance swimming attempt should be abandoned if

 - the visibility is greatly reduced ie fog

 - the wind strength increases to F4 or greater

 If there is any deterioration in the weather conditions, the safety of the swimmer should be taken into consideration and a decision should be made whether to continue or abandon the attempt.
 Do not hesitate to contact Jersey Coastguard on VHF channel 82 for any advice or assistance.

-Commercial shipping will be a danger that must be considered when organising a swimming event.
+Commercial shipping can be a danger that must be considered when organising a swimming event.
 A navigational chart must be referred to in order to be familiar with the routes used by ships to enter and leave the Port of Jersey and any restricted or precautionary areas.
-St Helier VTS must be informed of any swimming that is to take place near any of the main shipping passages or restricted areas on VHF Channel 14.
+St Helier VTS must be informed of any swimming that is to take place near any of the main shipping passages or restricted areas on VHF channel 14.